 Smith Cove Park Development

-This project develops the 4.9 acre waterfront portion of Smith Cove Park located just west of Pier 91 on Elliott Bay.
-The park will be developed following a planning and design process for the site.
-The amenities may include paths, landscaping, waterfront access points, a play area, and related improvements.
+In 2015, the Friends of Smith Cove Park (FoSCP) received a grant from the City of Seattle Department of Neighborhoods to undertake the initial public outreach and conceptual design for the expansion of Smith Cove Park.
+In early 2016 Seattle Parks and Recreation (SPR) hired GGN as the design consultant.
+They will use the outreach and concept completed by the FoSCP as the starting point for the design of the park.
+Amenities may include paths, landscaping, waterfront access points, a play area, and related improvements.
 Some improvements will also be made to the existing part of Smith Cove Park (west of this site), currently used for sports such as soccer.
 The improved park will provide waterfront access and ADA accessibility; provide enhanced opportunities for active recreation, increase environmental-sensitivity, and make the park inviting and usable for more people.

 Smith Cove Park, 23rd Ave W, between the Magnolia Bridge and the Elliott Bay Marina